-Modular Guide 03 Third Edition is adapted from the original ESCCAP Guideline 03 Seventh Edition - January 2022 © ESCCAP 2009-2022.
+Adapted from the original ESCCAP Guideline 03 Second Edition - June 2012 © ESCCAP 2012.
 All rights reserved.

-ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmaceutical companies.
+ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmeaceutical companies.

-ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom Tel: +44 (0) 1684 585135 www.esccap.org
+ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom

-Sand flies (Psychodidae) and mosquitoes (Culicidae) are blood-sucking insects that are important vectors of vector-borne diseases.
+Sand flies (Psychodidae) and mosquitoes (Culicidae) are blood-sucking insects that are important as vectors of vector-borne diseases.

 Sand flies.
 In Europe only the genus Phlebotomus is of veterinary importance and sand flies are important vectors of protozoan parasites of the genus Leishmania.
 Leishmaniosis is a serious disease of dogs which are the main reservoir hosts in Europe.
-Leishmaniosis is a public health hazard affecting humans and in particular children and immunodeficient adults.
+Leishmaniosis is a public health hazard affecting humans and in particular children and immune deficient adults.